stella3d/OscCore/README.md

 However, because strings in C# are immutable & UTF16, every time we receive a message from the network, this now requires us to allocate a new `string` & expand the received ascii string's bytes to UTF16.

+OscCore eliminates both
+- string allocation
+- the need to convert ascii bytes to UTF16

-OscCore _eliminates parsing to string_ by leveraging the [BlobHandles](https://github.com/stella3d/BlobHandles) package.
+This works through leveraging the [BlobHandles](https://github.com/stella3d/BlobHandles) package.
+Incoming message's addresses are matched directly against their unmanaged ascii bytes.

+This has two benefits
-This means no temporary memory is allocated when a message is received & routed to the appropriate method.
+- no memory is allocated when a message is received
+- takes less CPU time to parse a message

-## Protocol Support
+### Protocol Support

+All [OSC 1.0 types](http://opensoundcontrol.org/spec-1_0), required and non-standard are supported.
+The spec is somewhat unclear about how array / list tags are supposed to work, however.